Genesis-Prime/PrimeCodex/SECURITY.md

 # Security Policy

+> **Disclaimer:** PrimeCodex `0.2.0-beta` is experimental software provided without warranty.
+You assume all risks associated with operating, securing, or integrating this code—including any data loss, downtime, or security incidents that may result.

 ## Secret Management
 - Never commit secrets (API keys, tokens, credentials) to the repository.
 - Use a local `.env` file that is listed in `.gitignore`.